Fast read

 Nevertheless, the demand for copper, being the cheapest conductive material, is estimated to increase up to 10-fold.

-This is due to the transition from a fossil fuel-based major electricity network to a renewable, distributed and fragmented energy network.
+This is happening because we are transitioning from fossil fuels to renewable energy sources for electricity.
+The new systems are smaller and scattered.
 For example, consider all the new cables required to connect solar and wind farms to the grid.

 Also, the transition from combustion engines to EVs will increase the need for a more expanded grid, which means more demand for copper.
 Finding enough new deposits in areas that are accessible and have stable governments will be a challenge.